 Homemade sausages are part of a salami-maker’s repertoire; you can’t make salami if you can’t first make fresh sausages.
-Below are an eclectic list of fresh sausage recipes made with both wild game and domestic meats, mostly lamb and pork in that case.
+Below are an eclectic list of homemade sausage recipes made with both wild game and domestic meats, mostly lamb and pork in that case.

 You can add or subtract anything you’d like, adjust how coarse or fine the sausage is, make them skinny or fat, long or short, spicy or sweet.
 A well-made sausage is a symphony in a link, needing nothing more than a simple accompaniment to play harmony.

 Note that while I am categorizing these sausage recipes by what meat is in them, understand that you can mix and match.
 There is no reason you cannot use pork or duck or whatever in what’s listed as a venison sausage recipe.

 If you’ve never made sausage before, I wrote a basic tutorial on how to make sausages at home on my friend Elise’s site Simply Recipes.
 Start there.